Tracking your progress

 USE

-TEPEZZA is a prescription medicine used to treat Thyroid Eye Disease.
+TEPEZZA is a prescription medicine used to treat Thyroid Eye Disease (TED), no matter if you've had TED for months of years.

 IMPORTANT SAFETY INFORMATION